3.3 Managing Risk

 Making Safeguarding Personal (MSP) stresses the importance of keeping the adult at the centre.
 Under MSP the adult is best placed to identify risks, provide details of its impact and whether or not they find the mitigation acceptable.
 Working with the adult to lead and manage the level of risk that they identify as acceptable creates a culture where:-

-Sources of risk might fall into one of the four categories below:
+- Sources of risk might fall into one or more of the four categories below:

 Risk assessment involves collecting and sharing information through observation, communication and investigation.
 It is an on-going process that involves persistence and skill to assemble and manage relevant information in ways that are meaningful to all concerned.
 Risk assessment that includes the assessment of risks of abuse, neglect and exploitation of people should be integral in all assessment and planning processes, including assessments for self-directed support and the setting up of personal budget arrangements.
 Assessment of risk is dynamic and on-going and a flexible approach to changing circumstances is needed.
 The primary aim of a safeguarding adults risk assessment is to assess current risks that people face and potential risks that they and other adults may face.
 Specific to safeguarding, risk assessments should encompass: